holypeachy/holypeachy/README.md

 **🗃️ On my GitHub** you will find C# .NET, ASP.NET, and Unity personal projects.

 **🎩 I am part** of a small game dev team I formed with some friends from Uni: <a href="https://github.com/TeaPot-TopHats"><strong>TeaPot TopHats</strong></a>
-> We are not doing anything together as of right now but we still communicate actively about the personal projects we are working on.
-Our hope is to gain experience individually before attempting another project.
+> We are now working on a super secret project!

 ---